cfuchs981/catan-spectator/README.md

 Need to have
 - [ ] views documented
+- [ ] piece placing should be cancellable
+- [ ] all actions should be undoable

 Nice to have
 - [ ] board: random number setup obeys red number rule